Athalarikfarazzz/ruffier-test/README.md

 # ruffier-test
-this is an app that use to find out about users cardiovascular index.
+This is an app that use to find out about users cardiovascular index.
+Files:
+-